kennygrant/bestiary/databases.md

 ### Scanning into a struct

 Many database libraries use reflect to attempt to introspect struct fields.
 You should try to avoid using reflect if you can as it is slow, prone to panics, and requires you to use struct tags and a dsl invented by the database library author.
 Another approach is to generate a list of columns, and pass them to the struct itself to assign, since it knows all about its fields and which values should go into them.
+This will require the struct to validate the column values and deal with nulls.

 ```go
 type User struct {